Abbie Jacobs, MD

 I am the pediatrician of the program.
 I was formerly a neonatologist in the New York City Hospital System and then the Chair of the Pediatric Residency Program at Jersey City Medical Center.

 I now act as the pediatric curriculum coordinator and consultant for the residents’ pediatric patients.
-Since we are also the “School Physician” for the Hoboken School System and Health Start Program, the residents have the opportunity to assist in all student health program issues, including sports physicals and other community preventive health programs.
+Since we are also the “School Physician” for the Hoboken School System and Health Start Program, the residents have the opportunity to assist in all student health program issues, including sports physicals and other community preventative health programs.
 My long experience in practicing pediatrics and teaching residents about the child patient has been very satisfying and rewarding.
 I always welcome the opportunity to show the residents that they can have a major impact on children and their families, promoting a “Medical Home,” ensuring that children are healthy and reaching their full potential.